Erdos-Projects/spring-2026-hitmakers/README.md

 - Isotonic regression is known to overfit on small datasets (sklearn recommends n > 1000); our training set has 607 artists, making sigmoid the safer choice.
 - Both calibrated models improve Brier score and log loss over the uncalibrated baseline, confirming that probabilities are genuinely more trustworthy after calibration.

 The cost of calibration is a modest drop in F1 (0.667 → 0.653) and precision (0.627 → 0.603), shared equally by both methods.
-This is the honest price of making probabilities meaningful rather than just optimising for the binary decision.

 ---